How a Gay Friend Helped Her Accept Herself as a Lesbian

-LGBTQ | |
+LGBTQ | | , Expert Blogger & Research Analyst

 I grew up in a time when we didn’t know the word lesbian in our city.
 Gay men just meant happy people.
 I wasn’t aware of who or what I was while growing up.
-It was not till the first year in MA that I openly used ‘bisexual’ to describe myself, but that’s another story.
+It was not till my first year in MA that I openly used ‘bisexual’ to describe myself, but that’s another story.

+It was a long, tiring, and lonely journey of self-realization and self-assertion until I met Rohon.
+Rohon was a student from out of town at my university.
 As I love to say, inspired by the quote from Casablanca, “Of all the departments in all the universities in all the world, he walks into mine.”

 Related reading: What is demi-sexuality and why you should know about it

-Rohon was amazing, Rohon was an inspiration: An out and proud gay guy from out of town who spoke my language commendably.
-As a matter of fact, it took me three days to realise that he’s not Bengali, but I knew he was gay in the first 30 seconds.
+Rohon was amazing, Rohon was an inspiration: An out-and-proud gay guy from out of town who spoke my language commendably.
+It took me three days to realize that he was not Bengali, but I knew he was gay in the first 30 seconds.
 This is how it happened.
+I was in my department talking to my teacher and during the conversation, I mentioned something about fanfiction.
+That’s what caught his ears.
+We at once started a conversation that lasted 72 hours, over texts and phone calls.

 The same evening that I met him, we were sitting down in the campus, sipping our evening tea.
 Consequently, which later became a norm with us, we both started appreciating a handsome guy who walked past us.
 Suddenly Rohon became quiet and took a serious sip of his tea; he looked away from me while he said,